ocupop/mapbox-locate/src/_sessions/architecting-asset-tracking.md

 ---
 layout: session
-title: Architecting Asset Tracking
+title: 'Architecting Asset Tracking'
-summary: >-
+summary: |
-  what are the major components of an asset tracking solution? what key considerations go into standing up one?
+    What are the major components of an asset tracking solution?
+What key considerations go into standing up one?
-track:
+track: '4'
-timeslot:
+timeslot: d2_slot5
 stage:
 speakers:
 categories:
-  - Mapbox Tech Talk
-  - Logistics & Transportation
-scheduled: false
+scheduled: true
 ---